mozilla/nunjucks/CONTRIBUTING.md

+**Nunjucks is currently lacking an active maintainer.
+Issues and pull requests will not be reviewed or merged, unfortunately.
+If you are interested in picking up nunjucks maintenance, file an issue and mention @vecmezoni.**

 # Contributing

 Thanks for your interest in contributing!
 The advice below will help you get your issue fixed / pull request merged.